nicholaishaw/fraud-detection-project/README.md

 **Figure 7.** *Separating the features and labels in the regression.*

-Lastly, we split the data into training and testing sets.
+Lastly, we split the data into training and testing sets and scaled the data for precision.
 We reserved 20% of the data to the testing set.

 ![image](https://github.com/nicholaishaw/fraud-detection-project/assets/135463220/cb02a99d-8b9e-4e31-9f3d-3b1cfc1219e4)